lzell/AIProxySwift/README.md

 ### How to call your own models on Replicate.

+Look in the `ReplicateService+Convenience.swift` file for inspiration on how to do this.

 1. Generate the Encodable representation of your input schema.
-You can use input schemas in this library as inspiration.
-Take a look at `ReplicateFluxProInputSchema.swift` as inspiration.
+Take a look at any of the input schemas used in `ReplicateService+Convenience.swift` for inspiration.
 Find the schema format that you should conform to using replicate's web dashboard and tapping through `Your Model > API > Schema > Input Schema`

 2. Generate the Decodable representation of your output schema.
 The output schema is defined on replicate's site at `Your Model > API > Schema > Output Schema`.
+I find that unfortunately these schemas are not always accurate, so sometimes you have to look at the network response manually.
 For simple cases, a typealias will do (for example, if the output schema is just a string or an array of strings).
 Look at `ReplicateFluxOutputSchema.swift` for inspiration.
    If you need help doing this, please reach out.

+3. Call the `createSynchronousPredictionUsingVersion` or `createSynchronousPredictionUsingOfficialModel` method and grab the `output` of off the response.
+See `createFaceSwapImage` in `ReplicateService+Convenience.swift` as an example.

-3. Call the `createPrediction` method, followed by `pollForPredictionOutput` method.
-Note that you'll need to change `YourInputSchema`, `YourOutputSchema` and `your-model-version` in this
+You'll need to change `YourInputSchema`, `YourOutputSchema` and `your-model-version` in this
 snippet:

     ```